 Ask about order fulfillment costs

 The fees for third-party logistics services aren’t the only costs of fulfillment.
 Ask who bears the cost of mistakes, including mis-packs and shipping errors.
-Does the warehouse take responsibility for lost or damaged goods?
+Does the warehouse take responsibility for lost or damaged goods (shrinkage)?
 The costs of mistakes can take a bite out of your bottom line.
-Make sure you understand who is responsible before you sign a contract.
+Look for a 3PL provider with service guarantees for inventory and fulfillment accuracy.

 Ask about shipping costs

 In some cases, a 3PL may have favorable contracts with major carriers.
 Ask about shipping costs for typical orders.
-Find out if the fulfillment center can save you money on shipping or DIM weight charges.
+Find out if the fulfillment center can save you money on shipping.

 Ask about omnichannel fulfillment integration

 Make sure that the 3PL you choose can talk to all your eCommerce platforms.
-Ask about existing integrations and custom APIs.
+Ask about plugins, middleware, and custom APIs.

-These are just a few of the questions you probably want to ask prospective order fulfillment warehouses.
-To help you gather all the information you need, we’ve created a fulfillment company questionnaire.
-The questionnaire includes a comprehensive list of topics to help you cover all the bases.
+These are just a few questions you should ask prospective order fulfillment partners.
+To help you gather more information, we’ve created a fulfillment company questionnaire that includes a comprehensive list of topics to help you cover all the bases.

-When it comes to choosing a 3rd-party logistics company, talk to clients as well as the company.
+When it comes to choosing a third-party logistics company, talk to clients as well as the company.
 Online reviews can help you decide whether a fulfillment company is right for your business.

 Here are some excellent fulfillment reviews to help you get started:

-In addition, look up the companies you’re considering on the Better Business Bureau.
-That allows you to see how they rate and if they have any complaints lodged against them.
+In addition, look up the companies you’re considering on the Better Business Bureau website.

 How can 3PL services help your eCommerce business?

 Outsourcing your fulfillment is a great way to increase the capacity and reach of your eCommerce business.
-You don’t have to hire any additional staff, but you will be able to do more.
-You pay only for the services and warehouse space you need.
-And you bring in pros to handle your logistics.
-The warehouse professionals at your 3PL can bring your fulfillment operations to a higher level.
+You’ll be able to do more without hiring additional staff.
+You pay only for the services and warehouse space you need, rather than being stuck with a warehouse lease.
+And you gain logistics expertise to help you enhance your supply chain and take your fulfillment operations to a higher level.